MeetLambda/purescript_first_steps/README.md

 A docker container with Spago and Purescript is available on docker hub public repository at *gior/purescriptwithspago*. thanks to Giorgia Rondinini

-To run the container:
+To interface VSCode with the container, install "Remote Development" extension, available at https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack

+There are two ways to use this container for developement :

+1. Let VSCode build the container for you when you open the purescript_first_steps folder from the IDE.

+2. Download the container from docker hub, run it and attach to running container from VSCode:
 - `docker run -ti gior/purescriptwithspago bash`

-To interface VSCode with the running container, install "Remote Development" extension, available at https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack

 This environment works on Windows and Mac (with Docker Desktop), and Linux